 In 1940 Deskey developed a decorative form of plywood which had a unique striated, or combed, look to it.
 It was produced under the name Weldtex by U.S. Plywood and was very popular in the 1950s.
 Using relatively inexpensive plywood his new product provided a unique accent to walls and ceilings.
 As time progressed this wonderfully creative product was used by such notable architects as Frank Lloyd Wright, Gregory Aims, and a host of others.

 Though primarily used as an interior accent wall material, it was also used as exterior siding and soffit material.
+The common appearance of the ribbed ceiling tiles is very vintage 1950’s.

 We enjoy getting email (firstname.lastname@example.org) from folks describing their experience with this material.
 Please feel free to shoot us an email with your story.
 We learn new aspects of it’s use from people all over the U.S. We’d love to hear you story.